lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 title: Note dated - Ches 03 1491 DR
 Jeralla, the Artificer has been found, his lab is near the abandon watermill near the tweesprong ~ [[Raaxil]]

+Experiment failed, portal hasnt opened, Artificer is dead, Ichor is leaking through, we are going to use this to empower our army.
 ```